Federated Identity Management vs. SSO: What's The Difference?

 Enterprises need to use methods to maximize the use of digital identities for multiple users.
 And tools like single sign-on (SSO) and federated identity management (FIM) seem to be the go-to methods for most organizations.
 However, most companies do not understand the differences between these two methods.
 And the implications they may have on the overall company security.

 What is SSO, how is it different from FIM, and what are the benefits of both methods?
-Let's find out.
+Let's find out all the aspects associated with federated identity management vs SSO.

 What is Single Sign-On?